omiridoue/sgsss-workflow/README.md

 ## Introduction

-Computational social science (CSS), which brings computational approaches to social science questions, has been shown to be a powerful tool.
+Computational social science (CSS) brings computational approaches to social science questions.

-[Nextflow](https://www.nextflow.io/) is workflow management software which enables the writing of scalable and reproducible scientific workflows.
+[Nextflow](https://www.nextflow.io/) is a workflow management software which enables the writing of scalable and reproducible scientific workflows.
 It can integrate various software package and environment management systems such as Docker, Singularity, and Conda.
 It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
-It simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure
+It simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructure.

-This training material was based off the training developed and maintained by [Seqera](https://seqera.io) and released under an open-source license ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the benefit of the community.
-You are welcome to reuse these materials according to the terms of the license.
-The training includes material from the [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and [The Turing Way](http://doi.org/10.5281/zenodo.3233853).
-The course material page was designed based off the [workbench](https://carpentries.github.io/sandpaper-docs/).
+The practical training material is implemented in the code spaces environment developed and maintained by [Seqera](https://seqera.io) and released under an open-source license ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the benefit of the community.
+You are welcome to reuse any of these materials according to the terms of the license.

+The training is based off [carpentries incubator](https://carpentries-incubator.github.io/workflows-nextflow/) and [The Turing Way](http://doi.org/10.5281/zenodo.3233853).
+The course material page was designed using the [workbench](https://carpentries.github.io/sandpaper-docs/).

 ## 🗺️ Objectives